WebCoderBench: Benchmarking Web Application Generation with Comprehensive and Interpretable Evaluation Metrics: Evaluation Metrics

 \subsection{Weight Assignment}

 After defining evaluation metrics, a crucial process is to combine the outcome scores in a meaningful way to generate an overall score, reflecting human preference.
 Our process of generating the overall score is shown in Figure~\ref{evaluation_process}.
-Existing studies~\cite{webuibench,artifactsbench} typically assign weights for each metric either uniformly or heuristically.
-However, real-world users do not treat all metrics equally and can prioritize certain perspectives (e.g., emphasizing code quality while paying less attention to maintainability).
+Existing studies~\cite{webuibench,artifactsbench} typically assign weights to each metric either uniformly or heuristically.
+However, real-world users do not treat all the metrics equally and can prioritize certain perspectives (e.g., emphasizing code quality while paying less attention to maintainability).
 Consequently, heuristic weighting neither aligns with user priorities nor ensures fairness.

-To obtain preference-aligned weights for each metric, we conduct an internal survey within the company of our industrial partner.
+To obtain preference-aligned weights for each metric, we conduct an internal survey with our industrial partner.
 Specifically, we ask each participant to rank the 24 metrics according to their perceived importance.
-To reduce the cognitive burden on participants, each of them is first asked to rank the nine perspectives listed in Table~\ref{metrics table}, and then to rank the metrics within each perspective.
-During a three-day survey period, our questionnaire receives 1,076 views and 899 responses, corresponding to a response rate of 83.55\%.
+To reduce the cognitive burden on participants, each of them is first asked to rank the nine perspectives listed in Table~\ref{metrics table}, and subsequently rank the metrics within each perspective.
+During a three-day survey period, our questionnaire receives 1,076 views and 899 responses, yielding a response rate of 83.55\%.
 We further filter the responses by completion time, retaining only those that take more than two minutes to complete.
 As a result, we obtain 141 valid responses.
 According to a recent study~\cite{surveysample}, a sample size of more than 100 responses can be considered as sufficient for ranking and regression analyses.
 Among the valid responses, there are 21 data scientists, 19 product managers, 22 legal personnel, 23 front-end/back-end developers, 2 designers, 39 operations staff, and 15 quality assurance personnel, according to their user personas.